Punjabi clothing: Punjabi tamba and kurta

-The Punjabi version of the dhoti is known as tehmat/tamba or laccha.
+The Punjabi version of the Dhoti is known as tehmat/tamba or laccha.
 Whereas the tehmat is of one colour and has no border, the laacha has a border and is variegated so that it has more than one colour.

 Kurti

-In modern usage, a short kurta is referred to as the kurti.
+In modern usage, a short kurta is referred as the kurti.
 However, traditionally, the kurti refers to upper garments which sit above the waist without side slits, and are believed to have descended from the tunic of the Shunga period (2nd century B.C.).

 In the Punjab region, the kurti is a short cotton coat.
 Another style of Punjabi kurti is a short version of the anga (robe).
 The kurti can be worn by men but women wear it along with the Punjabi ghagra or suthan.

 Pothohari suit

-Another style of the Punjabi suit is the use of the salwar which hails from the Pothohar region of Northern Punjab and is known as the Pothohari salwar.
-The Pothohari salwar retains the wideness of the older Punjabi suthan and also has some folds.
+Another style of the Punjabi suit is the use of the shalwar which hails from the Porhohar region of Punjab, Pakistan and is known as the Pothohari shalwar.
+The Pothohari shalwar retains the wideness of the older Punjabi suthan and also has some folds.
 The kameez is also wide.
 The head scarf is traditionally large, similar to the chador or Phulkari that was used throughout the plains of the Punjab region.

 Chola

-The chola is a long outfit which is similar to a gown.
-It is worn by women and men and can reach the ankles, or fall just below the knees.
-The traditional chola is closed by loops and is tied on either shoulder and tends not to have side slits.
-The chola is the traditional alternative to other upper garments of the local region.
-The modern chola opens at the front below the neck, is closed with buttons and may have side slits, and is worn like a kurta.
-In Himachal Pradesh, the woolen waist band is called a dora.

-Choga

-A choga is a long sleeved, skirted cloak that opens to the down front and is fastened above the waist.

-Punjabi suthan suit

-The Punjabi suthan and kurta/kurti suit is an outfit with a very long history.
-The Punjabi suthan is a local variation of the ancient svasthana tight fitting trousers which have been used in the Punjab region since the ancient period and was worn with the tunic called varbana which was tight fitting.

-The Punjabi suthan is arranged in plaits and uses large amounts of material (traditionally coloured cotton with vertical silk lines, called sussi) of up to 20 yards hanging in innumerable folds.
-The suthan ends at the ankles with a tight band which distinguishes the suthan from a salwar.
-Some versions of the Punjabi suthan tighten from the knees down to the ankles (a remnant of the svasthana).
-If a tight band is not used, the ends of the suthan fit closely around the ankles.
-The head scarf can be a wide chador, phulkari or modern dupatta/chunni.
+The Sikh Chola is traditional dress worn by Sikhs.
+It is a martial attire which gives freedom of movement to a Sikh warrior.

+There are preserved chola relics and artefacts that were worn by the Sikh Gurus.
+A particular Khilka-type Chola believed to have belonged to Guru Nanak has garnered considerable attention and study.
+A preserved chola of Guru Hargobind linked to the tale of his release from Gwalior Fort with fifty-two fellow prisoners is believed to be preserved at Ghudani Kalan village in Amritsar district of Punjab, India.